![]() |

 CDs Sampled: Castle Music (UK), Repertoire (Germany), Sanctuary (USA), Strange Days (Japan)

 CD Comments: The Repertoire (Germany) has excellent sound quality.
-The Castle (UK) & Strange Days (Japan) sound "clean", but the mastering misses the low end and never reaches the potential of the Repertoire CD or LP versions.
-The Sanctuary (USA) sounds just about right - capturing both the low and high ends.
+The Castle (UK), Sanctuary (USA) & Strange Days (Japan) sound "clean", but has too much compression and never reaches the potential of the Repertoire CD or LP versions.

-Summary: The Repertoire and Sanctuary CDs sound excellent, so either these or the Polydor (UK) LP are fine choices in terms of sound quality.
-If you want the bonus tracks, the Sanctuary CD is your best choice.
+Summary: The Repertoire CDs sounds excellent, so either this or the Polydor (UK) LP are fine choices in terms of sound quality.
+If you want the bonus tracks, the Sanctuary (USA) CD is your best choice.

 Other Comments: An interesting facet of this album is that the LP covers are different between the UK and USA.
 Both reverse the outside and the inside covers from each other.
-The USA (Sanctuary) CD version use the UK cover.
+The CD versions use the UK cover.

 About: Rigor Mortis Sets In |

-Track Listing: Gimme That Rock'n Roll, Mr. Bassman, Do The Dangle,
+Track Listing: Gimme That Rock'n Roll, Mr. Bass

 Hound Dog, Made In Japan, My Wife, Roller Skate Kate, Peg Leg Peggy, Lucille,